gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "I am Kulbinder of Thind," the tiger said, rising to all fours.
 "And if you will forgive my impatience, my need is rather pressing.
 My companions are in danger, and in dire need of rescue.
-It may already be too late---I need to reach Stale Leftovers *now*."
+I need to reach Stale Leftovers *now*."

 Noxy shot a look at Sensy.
 Her friend shook her head slightly and mouthed "no".
 That was enough to make up Noxy's mind.